-Habitual soft toric contact lens wearers that provide written informed consent and meet the protocol entrance criteria.
-Subjects will be recruited from the National Autonomous University School of Optometry databases who agree to voluntarily participate in the study (Appendix 2, timeline).
+Habitual soft contact lens wearers who currently wear sphere contact lenses for distance correction, that provide written informed consent and meet the protocol entrance criteria.
+Subjects will be recruited from the University Complutense School of Optometry databases who agree to voluntarily participate in the study (Appendix 2, timeline).
 All subjects will be screened to determine study eligibility.
 Each subject will be given a unique ID number.
 Additionally, all subjects must meet the study inclusion and exclusion criteria listed below.